LaMP-Benchmark/LaMP/README.md

 ### Optimizing Retrieval Model Selector

-The first step is to combine all the feebacks got from the previous step and make a training and validation set:
+The first step is to combine all the feedbacks got from the previous step and make a training and validation set:

 ```
 cd RSPG